xraystyle/passgen/README.md

 Options are total length, the number of digits it should contain, and the number of symbols.
 These are specified with "-l", "-d", and "-s" respectively.

-This script was written as an exercise in random string generation and command line options processing.
+This script was written as an exercise in secure password generation and command line options processing.